Infrastructure Investment

 NAWC Member Companies are committed to strengthening America’s water infrastructure.

-of pipe maintained by NAWC member companies to serve more than 73 million Americans every day
+of pipe maintained by NAWC member companies to serve nearly 40 million Americans every day

 Infrastructure Challenges